-Meet the Planning Committee
+Meet the 2022 Summit Planning Committee

-Jamie Church is the president and CEO of the Farmington Chamber of Commerce.
+Chair Jamie Church is the president and CEO of the Farmington Chamber of Commerce.
 Prior to her position with the chamber, Jamie was employed as the development director for the Childhaven Foundation and as the major gifts officer for the Fort Lewis College Foundation.
 She has served as a Farmington Redcoats ambassador and an ambassador for the Farmington Convention and Visitors Bureau Jolt Your Journey campaign.
 Jamie has previously served two consecutive terms on the San Juan Regional Medical Center Rehabilitation Hospital Board of Directors and currently serves on the Four Corners Economic Development Board and the board of directors for Film Four Corners.

 Jamie strongly believes in supporting and promoting local business and future economic enterprise and development and believes in the goal of the chamber to, “Connect commerce to community.”
 She considers herself to be a connector of people to people, people to causes, and people to ideas.
 Jamie counts the successful 2019 Professional Women’s Summit and the work of both the legislative and the Retire!
 NW New Mexico committees as two of her recent successes.